fdemacedof/fraud_prediction/README.md

 **Important**: Kaggles dataset can be downloaded in https://www.kaggle.com/datasets/chitwanmanchanda/fraudulent-transactions-data.
 It is a big dataset and i was thus unable to upload it.

+You can check the article I wrote in medium about this analysis here: https://medium.com/@fdemacedof/detecting-fraudulent-transactions-with-classification-algorithms-868934378cfe

 Here i used Kaggel's dataset to evaluate the precision accuracy of logistic regression, CatBoost and XGBoost classification strategies on detecting fraudulent transactions.

 Three questions where addressed: which classificator performs better? how precision accuracy and accuracy differ across the results? what is the false positive/false negative error rates for the best performing classificator?